scottosmith/sos-blog/content/blog/2021/2021-02-20/index.md

 We decided to try something different and do a winter backpacking trip.
 The plan was just for one night, a few miles back on a trail that, while Trent had done it before, is apparently known for being hard to follow.
 And that's when it isn't covered in snow... see where this is going?
 <br><br>
 ![ ](https://drive.google.com/uc?id=1FbLHfaiQW8IwDKbUxZ1VdrwrbWSMaGj-)
+We got lost pretty quick.
+But after some backtracking, we found the trail.
 <br><br>
 ![ ](https://drive.google.com/uc?id=1pKiFuWLXhjS-lgxxqU6CTm65huBLWEg7)
 <br><br>